 Learn more: Third Grade Love

-Students get a chance to practice public speaking in a very meaningful way in this end-of-year activity.
+Students get a chance to practice public speaking in a very meaningful way with this end-of-year activity.
 Get a few liters of ginger ale and plastic champagne flutes from a party store, arrange your students in a circle, and have everyone say something—maybe a goal for the next school year, well-wishes for their peers, a favorite memory.
 After everyone has spoken, lift your glasses with a cheer and celebrate to end the school year.

-11. Author a six-word memoir.
+17. Author a six-word memoir

 This project has taken the world by storm.
 In six words, can you capture the essence of your school year?
 Kids can spend a little or a lot of time on this one, refining their words and even illustrating them.
-Collect them all into a slide show (anonymous, if kids prefer) to share on the last day.
+Collect them all into a slideshow (anonymous, if kids prefer) to share on the last day.

 Learn more: Six Words Memoir Project

 Take your class to visit the classrooms they’ll be in next year.
 Arrange to spend some time with the teachers, talk to the students, and hear more about what they’ll be learning.
 This is a good way to allay fears many kids have about moving on from a classroom where they’ve been comfortable.
 (You can do this as a Zoom tour and meet-and-greet too.)

-13. Design a school seal.
+19. Design a school seal

 In this fun end-of-year activity that’s perfect for social studies, have your students design a “Great Seal” for their school.
 First, break them into groups to talk about what makes your school special and memorable for them.
 Then, have each kid (or group) create their own “seal” based on the ones used by states and cities.
 This project is especially meaningful for kids about to move on to another school like junior high.